Quickstart Guide

 Run the code using the following command:

-In your project folder, install the requests
+In your project folder, install the

 Create your Python file and copy the following code: